Dental Cone Beam Tomography Scans and Why you Benefit from a Current X-Ray

 The machine looked totally different and it made you feel uneasy.
 However, when suffering from orofacial pain, should you have it checked out by a professional?
 Is all this really necessary?

-So what’s the difference between a CBCT scan and a standard x-ray?
-And why can’t your dentist use a normal x-ray to look at your mouth?
+What’s the difference between a CBCT scan and a standard x-ray?

 What Are the Different Types of Dental X-Rays?